Does your hybrid workplace technology help or hinder your employees?

 For example, one of the biggest challenges of transitioning to remote and hybrid work has been the loss of the human experience: being able to drop by a coworker’s desk to ask a question, or get a group together to go out for lunch.

 Onboarding, in particular, is a sensitive stage of the employee journey that is tougher to accomplish well for a distributed company.
-A workplace search solution with powerful analytics allows you to learn what your employees need most and incorporate those insights into your onboarding, upskilling, and training strategies.
+A hybrid workplace technology that leverages powerful search analytics allows you to learn what your employees need most and incorporate those insights into your onboarding, upskilling, and training strategies.

 You also learn to identify the ‘moments that matter’ for your employees, and can create more human experiences around those.